-PROXY CARD WHITE PROXY CARD 1.
+WHITE PROXY CARD FOR COMMON STOCKHOLDERS WHITE PR OXY CARD 1.
 The Company's proposal to approve an amendment to its Restated Certificate of Incorporation, as amended (the "Charter") to provide for the declassification of the Company's board of directors.
-FOR AGAINST ABSTAIN 2A.
+FOR AGAINST ABSTAIN The Company's pressed to sheet Corothe M. Dushing as the one Class II Common Stack FOR WITHHOLD 2A.
 The Company's proposal to elect Coretha M. Rushing as the one Class II Common Stock Director to serve until the 2022 Annual Meeting, if Proposal 1 is approved, or until the 2024 Annual Meeting, if Proposal 1 is not approved, or until her successor has been duly elected and qualified.
-FOR WITHHOLD FOR AGAINST ABSTAIN 3.
+FOR AGAINST ABSTAIN 1.01 AGAINGT ADOTAIN 3.
 The Company's proposal to approve an amendment to its Charter to increase the number of authorized shares of common stock of the Company.
-4. The Company's proposal to approve, as required by Nasdaq Listing Rule 5635(b), the issuance of common stock of the Company to the holders of its Series A Convertible Preferred Stock upon conversion.
-5. The Company's proposal to approve, on an advisory (non-binding) basis, its named executive officers' compensation.
-6. The Company's proposal to ratify, on an advisory (non-binding) basis, the selection of Ernst & Young LLP as its independent registered public accounting firm for the year ending
+3. 4. authorized shares of common stock of the Company.
+The Company's proposal to approve, as required by Nasdaq Listing Rule 5635(b), the issuance of common stock of the Company to the holders of its Series A Convertible

 PLEASE FOLD ALONG THE PERFORATION, DETACH AND RETURN THE UPPER PORTION IN THE ENCLOSED ENVELOPE.

 CONTINUED AND TO BE SIGNED ON REVERSE SIDE